OFFLINE-GmbH/oc-mall-plugin/resources/docs/guide/introduction/configuration.md

 ### Components

-Mall requires at east 2 components
+The **Mall** plugin relies on 2 components that ensure the basic functionality of the environment:

 1. The `[mallDependencies]` component includes the most-basic required front-end assets.
 You need to add the component within the `ini` configuration section of your theme and include it with the familiar TWIG-Syntax inside the `<head>` area of your layout.
-2. The `[session]` component, provided by the RainLab.Users plugin, ensures that the user remains logged in while browsing your store.
-It only must be included within the `init` section.
+2. The `[session]` component, provided by the *RainLab.Users* plugin, ensures that the user remains logged in while browsing your store.
+It only must be included within the `ini` section.

 ```ini{3,4}
 description = "Default Layout"